 MBA Programs in New Hampshire

 There are two accredited business schools in New Hampshire.
-This might not seem like much, but each program is highly ranked and well-respected throughout the U.S. Both the Tuck School of Business and Paul College of Business have a lot to offer, so take a look!
+This might not seem like much, but each MBA program is highly ranked and well-respected throughout the U.S. Both the Tuck School of Business and Paul College of Business have a lot to offer, so take a look!

 1. Dartmouth College

 From U.S. News & World Report to the Financial Times and Forbes, Dartmouth’s Tuck School of Business has consistently been well-ranked amongst full-time MBA programs.
 It is currently ranked #3 by the Economist for full-time programs.Tuck’s MBA program is rigorous, fast-moving, and built on an experiential framework.
 Top hiring companies of Tuck graduates include 3M, Amazon, Citi, Barclays, Google, and other well-known national and multinational companies.

 Tuck School of Business was founded in 1900 as the world’s first graduate school of management.
 Its MBA program is 82.5 credits in length, consisting of 46.5 credits for the first 16 courses taken and 36 credits of electives.
 The program is full-time and residential, and majors are not available.
 The program offers unique experiential learning opportunities, exchange programs, and leadership development opportunities – plus, more than 100 elective courses are offered in a wide variety of areas including accounting, communication, economics, entrepreneurship, ethics and social responsibility, healthcare, marketing, organizational behavior, strategy, and others.
 Completion time is 2 years.